TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 16/1 Kings 16.6.md

 ---

-And Baasha slept with his fathers, and was buried in Tirzah; and Elah his son reigned in his stead.
+Baasha slept with his fathers, and was buried in Tirzah; and Elah his son reigned in his place.